 Domestic violence and child custody are two subjects which would never intersect in a perfect world.
-Of course, we do not live in such a world, and many New Jersey parents have a history of domestic abuse in one way or another.
+Of course, we do not live in such a world, and there are families who have a history of domestic abuse in one way or another.
 Parents who have been the victims of domestic violence want to keep their children safe.
 Parents who have been found guilty of abuse in the past want a second chance.
 To complicate matters further, there are instances where false accusations of domestic violence may exist as well.
 All of this and more may be considered during child custody proceedings.

-Child Custody Lawyers: Domestic Violence Impact on Child Custody Hearings
+Domestic Violence Impact on Child Custody Hearings in New Jersey

 - Whether the victims of the previous incidents were the children, the parents, or others